fdformula/MathlyLua/README.md

 Mathly for [Lua](https://www.lua.org) is a Lua module which turns Lua into a tiny, free but powerful MATLAB.
 It provides a group of commonly used MATLAB functions and features, including `linspace`, `zeros`, `rand`, `save`, `plot`, `plot3d`, and convenient matrix operations as well.
 If there are things many love the most about MATLAB, these tools are.
 They make coding and testing a thought much easier and faster than working in most other programming languages.
-Besides, `animate` and `manipulate` make it much easier to animate the graph of a single-variable function or a parametric 2D curve.
+Besides, `animate` and `manipulate` allow easy animation of the graph of a single-variable function or a parametric 2D curve.

 Mathly uses Plotly JavaScript graphing tools (see https://plotly.com/javascript/) to plot graphs.
 Therefore, graphs are